izyware/android.izyquery/README.md

+# Phone Setup
+While not strictly required, we recommend that you use anydesk on Andoid to remotely navigate the UI.

+## Termux + SSH
+* Install [termux]
+* Get system info (Android version, Device model, etc.)

+        termux-info

+* Setup SSH

+        pkg install root-repo
+        pkg upgrade
+        pkg install openssh
+        # setup a password
+        passwd
+        # start ssh
+        sshd

+This will setup ssh on port 8022.
+You can now ssh and rsync into the container (no user name required) using izy.devops:

+    izy.devops "ssh?shell" .

+Note that the container home ("~") path will be `/data/data/com.termux/files/home`:

+    izy.devops "rsync?upload" .  "/Users/ofc1/izyware/izy-idman-tools/id/ID/" "/data/data/com.termux/files/home/izyware/izy-idman-tools/id/ID/"

+## Device Automation at startup
+Follow these

+* Install tools

+        apt install vim rsync nodejs git

+* Install [termux-boot]

+To run termux scripts at boot time and have it running in the background `termux-wake-lock` is needed.
+This will show a warning: "termux will be able to run in the background.
+Its battery usage wont be restricted".

+## Additional Device functionality
+* Install [termux.api]: Make sure to install the API app AND the package

+# Using izy-proxy macros and functions
+The SDK has syntactical parity with izy-proxy.
+For more information refer to izy-proxy documentation.

 ## Izy Query For Android
 Izy Query tool for Android devices.
 Allows you to import/export data to the IzyCloud.

-## Usage
+Usage:

 ```